Tipton, Iowa: Education

+The Tipton Community School District operates local public schools within two separate buildings: one teaching PK to grade eight, the other teaching grades nine to 12.
+The district enrolls roughly 977 students, with 144 staff.

 Infrastructure

 Transportation

 Tipton is served by two highways: Iowa 38 (which runs north and south through town) and Iowa 130 (which enters Tipton from the east, meets Iowa 38 in the business district, and then runs north in conjunction).

 While Tipton is no longer served by any railroads, it was served by two railroads in the past.
 The Chicago & Northwestern served Tipton via a spur line from Stanwood to the north.
 The tracks were removed in the 1970s.
 Tipton was also served by a branch of the Chicago, Rock Island and Pacific Railroad (Rock Island) from Iowa City to Bennett and beyond.
 This line ran east and west through the southern part of Tipton and was abandoned in the 1950s.
 Evidence of this abandoned right-of-way can still be seen in Tipton in a few places.